praveen3a/lt-hrmsngen/Readme.md

-# this is lt-hrms next gen
+# This is lt-hrms next gen

 ## core-features